emca-it/ITRS-Log-Analytics-7.x/10-Troubleshooting/10-Troubleshooting.md

       }
      }

-### Verification of Energy Logserver GUI service #
+### Verification of ITRS Log Analytics GUI service #

-To verify of Energy Logserver GUI service you can use following command:
+To verify of ITRS Log Analytics GUI service you can use following command:

-- control the Energy Logserver GUI service via **systemd**:
+- control the ITRS Log Analytics GUI service via **systemd**:

         systemctl status kibana